 What is negative space in photography, and how can you use it for beautiful compositions?

-The term negative space may sound problematic, but it’s actually an essential component of almost every great image.
+The term negative space may sound strange, but it’s actually an essential component of almost every great image.
 In fact, if you want to create gorgeous photos, you must master negative space; that way, you can take shots that feature balanced, harmonious, eye-catching arrangements.
 (You can also capture wonderfully minimalistic compositions, as I discuss down below.)

 In this article, I’ll explain everything you need to know about negative space, including: